Boise-State-University-CS-121/template-cs121-activity1.2/README.md

 ## Submitting

 You will submit your work using git.
-First, make sure you've configured git.
-In the Terminal, enter the following commands, updating the values with your name and your BSU email:
+First, make sure you've configured git. **You will only do this step once!** In the Terminal, enter the following commands, updating the values with your name and your BSU email:

 ```
 git config --global user.name "Your Name"